Alpine Fellowship

 The Alpine Fellowship is a charitable foundation that supports, commissions and showcases artists, writers, academics and playwrights.
 It was founded in 2013 by artist Alan J Lawson and Jacob Burda.

 The Symposium

-The focal point of activities is an annual four day symposium.
+The focal point of activities is an annual symposium.
 The symposium 'draws together participants from academia, the arts and business' and they have been held on the themes of 'home', 'representation', 'the self-portrait', 'ephemera' and 'landscape'.
 Fellows, "can attend the symposium by competing in one of the different prize categories: drama, writing and visual arts."

-Previous guests have included playwrights Jessica Swale, Polly Stenham, actor Charity Wakefield, philosophers Simon May and Sir Roger Scruton, the novelist Ian McEwan, the poets, Ruth Padel, Gillian Clarke and John Burnside, film maker Luc Jacquet and art historians, including Andrew Graham-Dixon.
+Previous guests have included philosophers Simon May and Sir Roger Scruton, the novelist Ian McEwan, the poets, Ruth Padel, Gillian Clarke and John Burnside, film maker Luc Jacquet and art historians, including Andrew Graham-Dixon.
 Symposiums have been held in Switzerland, Scotland, and Italy.